veemacl/calculator/README.md

 # Calculator

-by Harvey J. MacLeary
+A functional calculator to perform basic, non-scientific arithmetic.

+# About
-This is a version of the Codespace calculator project using only my own work.
+This is a personal continuation of Jorge Correia's calculator project we were set in the Codespace Bootcamp.
+I wanted to be able to demonstrate my own ability with CSS and HTML as opposed to just the JavaScript.